lisa.analysis.rta.RTAEventsAnalysis#

 \[perf_index = \frac{slack}{c_period - c_run}\]where:

-: is the configured run time for an activation, assuming to run at the maximum frequency and on the maximum capacity CPU.slack
+c_period: is the configured period for an activationc_run: is the configured run time for an activation, assuming to run at the maximum frequency and on the maximum capacity CPU.slack: is the measured slack for an activation

 The slack is defined as the different among the activation deadline and the actual completion time of the activation.